Shanghai denies lockdown rumours as daily COVID infections near 1,000 | Health

 Shanghai denies lockdown rumours as daily COVID infections near 1,000

-The city is using two stadiums as quarantine facilities for mild cases and asymptomatic carriers, Wu added at Wednesday's news briefing.
+The city is using two stadiums as quarantine facilities for mild cases and asymptomatic carriers, Wu told a news briefing.
 The municipality reported 977 domestically transmitted asymptomatic infections for Tuesday, data from the National Health Commission (NHC) showed, up from 865 a day earlier.

 It also reported four local cases with confirmed symptoms, which China counts separately, down from 31 a day earlier.
 'INFINITE LOOP'